freeCodeCamp/freeCodeCamp/README.md

 > **Note**: I strongly recommend installing nodemon `sudo npm install -g nodemon`.
 > It will monitor for any changes in your node.js
 > application and automatically restart the server.
 Once installed, instead of `node app.js` use `nodemon app.js`.
-> It will be a huge time saver.
+> It is a big time saver in the long run.

 Next up, if you want to use any of the APIs or OAuth2 authentication methods, you will need to obtain appropriate credentials: Client ID, Client Secret, API Key, or Username & Password.
 You will